bbauska/UC-Davis-JS-Basics/readme.md

   alt="Windows users: Show file extensions." />
 </p>

-<p>A important note, if you're on Windows is, open up any Explorer Window.
+<p>A important note, if you&apos;re on Windows is, open up any Explorer Window.
 Click on the
 "View" tab and then go over and verify box is checked in "File name extensions".
-That way when you save your files, you'll see the ".html" file extension, and that's important.
+That way when you save your files, you&apos;ll see the ".html" file extension, and that&apos;s important.
 But here I have a screenshot of it so please make sure you do that.
 Also.
 Make sure that when you save files, the filename is always lowercase and never has a space in it so I have "myfile" all as one word here.
 Do not put spaces in filenames.</p>